sivy/monkinetic-2020-content/posts/2006-01-11-meeeemories.md

-Slug: meeeemories
+date: 2006-01-11
-Date: 2006-01-11
+slug: meeeemories
-Title: Meeeemories
+title: Meeeemories
-layout: post
+---

-Hanging out on <a href="irc://irc.freenode.net/swhack">#swhack</a>, and remembered <a href="http://redmonk.net/archives/2003/03/07/my-first-published-site/">this old post</a>, about an even older site of mine.
+Hanging out on [\#swhack](irc://irc.freenode.net/swhack), and remembered [this old post](http://redmonk.net/archives/2003/03/07/my-first-published-site/), about an even older site of mine.
 Found the site in question and got it back online.